Tripartite Pact: Yugoslavia

 On 25 March 1941 in Vienna, Dragiša Cvetković, the prime minister of the Kingdom of Yugoslavia, signed the Tripartite Pact.
 On 27 March, the regime was overthrown in a military coup d'état with British support.
 Seventeen-year-old King Peter II was declared to be of age.
 The new Yugoslav government under Prime Minister and General Dušan Simović, refused to ratify Yugoslavia's signing of the Tripartite Pact and started negotiations with the United Kingdom and the Soviet Union.
 The enraged Hitler issued Directive 25 as an answer to the coup and then attacked both Yugoslavia and Greece on 6 April.
 The German Air Force bombed Belgrade for three days and nights.
 German ground troops moved in, and Yugoslavia capitulated on 17 April.

 Independent State of Croatia

-The Independent State of Croatia (Nezavisna Država Hrvatska, or NDH), created from some former territories of the conquered Yugoslavia, signed the Tripartite Pact on 15 June 1941.
+The Independent State of Croatia (Nezavisna Država Hrvatska, or NDH), a puppet state created from some former territories of the conquered Yugoslavia, signed the Tripartite Pact on 15 June 1941.